White Center, Washington: Incorporation

+White Center's LGBTQ community has grown in recent years, and the first White Center Pride was hosted in 2019.

 Geography

 White Center is located in western King County.
 It has a total area of 5.83 sqkm, of which 0.02 sqkm, or 0.41%, are water.

 The CDP is bordered to the north and west by Seattle, to the east by unincorporated Boulevard Park, and to the south by the city of Burien.
 Washington State Route 509 forms the eastern border of the White Center CDP.
 Downtown Seattle is 7 mi to the north, and the center of Burien is 3 mi to the south.

 The heavily polluted Hicklin Lake is located within White Center.

 Demographics

+The community first appeared as a census designated place under the name White-Center Shorewood in the 1980 U.S. census.
+The name was changed to White Center for the 2000 U.S. census.